pietern/databricks-environments/dbr/17.3.x-scala2.13/README.md

-# Python constraints for 17.3 LTS (includes Apache Spark 4.0.0, Scala 2.13)
+# Python constraints for 17.3 LTS

 Constraint files to match your local Python environment to 17.3 LTS (includes Apache Spark 4.0.0, Scala 2.13).